vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 You can then run `create-cluster.sh` to recreate the Kubernetes cluster.

-If you know you do not intend to recreate the Kubernetes cluster, and so want everything deleted, you will also need to separately delete the registry, plus DNS resolver if deployed.
+If you know you do not intend to recreate the Kubernetes cluster, and so want everything deleted, you will also need to separately delete the DNS resolver if deployed.

 Reinstalling Educates
 ---------------------